 The OCAD U $1,500 Big Ideas Fund is a micro-grant initiative by the Office of Diversity, Equity & Sustainability Initiatives (ODESI) and its Student Advisory Committee.
-This initiative encourages OCAD U’s creative thinkers, artists and designers to identify social justice and equity issues that impact our community and to take action through innovative ideas.
+This initiative encourages OCAD U’s creative thinkers, artists and designers to identify social justice, labour & economic rights, and equity issues that impact our community and to take action through innovative ideas.

 What types of Ideas will be considered?

 Your idea can be anything: organize an event, create an installation or public art piece, write and produce a zine or publication, curate an exhibition, create an awareness campaign or data visualization, execute a design solution… any idea that has an empowering, positive and unifying impact on campus is welcome!

 If you’re not sure about how something will be executed yet, that’s OK.
 Just have a solid concept and initial thinking about how you would get it done.